dudebout/emacs_init/README.md

 Emacs configuration:
 ====================

-The configuration is split between:
+The main configuration files are:

 + `init.el`: code to install new packages at startup and calls to functions defined in ddb-conf.el
 + `ddb-conf.el`: actual configuration code organized by modes